 - 5. Innovating with new coffee products

-- 6. Merchandising your brand
+- 6. Merchandising ideas for your coffee brand

 - 7. Telling your coffee brand story